Jan Millsapps

-Jan Millsapps (born 26 February 1950 in Concord, North Carolina) is a U.S. digital filmmaker, fiction writer, and Professor Emerita in the Cinema Department at San Francisco State University.
+Jan Millsapps (born February 26, 1950 in Concord, North Carolina) is an American digital filmmaker, fiction writer, and Professor Emerita in the Cinema Department at San Francisco State University.
 She has produced films, videos and interactive cinema on subjects ranging from domestic violence to global terrorism, and has published in traditional print and online venues.

 Biography

 Throughout her career, Millsapps has focused primarily on women's issues.
 Her Episodes project, co-produced in 1995 with La Casa de la Madres and funded by the Creative Work Fund, featured a virtual house in which women shared true stories of surviving domestic violence.
 The interactive kiosk was installed at San Francisco City Hall, the San Francisco Public Library, at several Bay Area Kaiser Permanente medical centers, and was also presented at the National Latino Health Conference in Washington, D.C.
 Her multimedia installation Coverage, a feminist response to 9/11 and its aftermath, was the featured installation at the 2002 Mill Valley Film Festival.

 In 2007 she published her first novel Screwed Pooch, about the Soviet space dog Laika.
 Her second novel, Venus on Mars, was published in 2014; one character in this book is based on the astronomer Wrexie Leonard, who was Percival Lowell's assistant.

 In 2013, the private spaceflight organization Mars One selected her as one of 1058 astronaut candidates (out of more than 202,000 applicants) who are embarking upon two years of rigorous testing to determine which ones will be among the first humans to colonize Mars, beginning in 2025.
 She continued to explore her interest in space travel in her subsequent film, Madame Mars: Women and the Quest for Worlds Beyond, a documentary tracing women's progress toward equity in the outer space arena.
 Millsapps premiered the film at the United Nations UNISPACE + 50 event in Vienna, Austria.
 She also presented the film at the University of Cambridge and at the New York Academy of Sciences.
 The film's broadcast premiere on KQED-TV was March 22, 2019, as part of the network's Women's History Month Programming.
 The film was awarded first place for a professional documentary at the 2019 Raw Science Film Festival.
 The film also received a Director's Choice award at the Black Maria Film Festival and a Best of Fest at the Sebastopol Documentary Film Festival, and was also screened at the American Documentary Film Festival in Palm Springs, and at Doclands, the California Film Institute's docs-only festival.

+In 2020 the Madame Mars film was chosen for the American Film Showcase, co-sponsored by the US State Department and the University of Southern California, and has been shown at selected sites in Egypt, Colombia, Kyrgyzstan, Jakarta and Germany.

+In 2021 she was invited as keynote speaker at the Universidade Federal das Ciências da Saúde de Porto Alegre (Brazil)'s Seminar on Space & Extreme Environment Research and in 2022 she gave a plenary presentation at the 2022 Mars Society Convention.